 Bake at 350 degrees F for 45-60 minutes or until a wooden skewer come out clean.
 Poke some holes into the bread and then pour the glaze on top.
 Let it cool slightly before removing and eating.

 - It’s much easier.
 I recommend using a microplane zester for ease, but you can also use the finest holes of a box grater or use a vegetable peel to remove the skin and then finely chop with a knife.
 Just make sure you only remove the yellow skin and not the bitter white membrane underneath.

 - I like to use a citrus juicer or reamer rather than squeezing by hand to get the most juice out the lemon.

 - Throwing the ingredients in a bowl all at once and stirring it all together will probably result in a tough, uneven doughy bread that tastes a little off since the individual ingredients will not be uniformly mixed and you’ll have a harder time combining it together so it’ll be overmixed.
 Don’t do it.
 Don’t say I didn’t warn you.

 - If you’re feeling fancy, slice the strawberries into different shapes or form a pattern on top.
 I’m lazy so I usually top it with chopped strawberries.

-This strawberry lemon yogurt quick bread:
+This strawberry lemon quick bread:

-Is delicious: it’s wonderfully soft and full of sweet, tart, and bright flavours from the fresh strawberries and lemon.
+- Is delicious: it’s wonderfully soft and full of sweet, tart, and bright flavours from the fresh strawberries and lemon.

-Is yeast-free so no proofing required: You save a little time by not having to let the bread rise first.
+- Is yeast-free so no proofing required: You save a little time by not having to let the bread rise first.

-Does not require an electric mixer or food processor: everything is mixed in a couple bowls with a spatula and a whisk.
+- Does not require an electric mixer or food processor: everything is mixed in a couple bowls with a spatula and a whisk.

-Uses simple ingredients that are easy to find at most grocery stores or are probably already in your baking pantry.
+- Uses simple ingredients that are easy to find at most grocery stores or are probably already in your baking pantry.

-Is easy to put together: It takes very little time (about 15 minutes) to prepare the loaf.
+- Is easy to put together: It takes very little time (about 15 minutes) to prepare the loaf.
 Most of the time spent to make this loaf is actually baking the bread in the oven.

-Is so shareable: Perfect to bring to a potluck or to work to share with your colleagues.
+- Is so shareable: Perfect to bring to a potluck or to work to share with your colleagues.

-Is perfect to serve for breakfast, snack, or as a dessert especially with a cup of coffee, tea, or milk.
+- Is perfect to serve for breakfast, snack, or as a dessert especially with a cup of coffee, tea, or milk.

 I hope you try this recipe!
 If you do, please leave me a rating and comment down below, tag me, or use the hashtag #yayforfood on any of my social media.
 I’m @yay_for_food on Instagram.
 I’d love a picture.